Last Updated 19/04/2020

 What You Need

-This recipe is based on 3 litres of cider – your typical heat treated long life juice from the supermarket.
+This recipe is based on 2 or 3 liters of cider – your typical heat treated long life juice from the supermarket.
 You’ll find it stored on the shelves at room temperature.
 This juice is easiest as it’s cheap and the commercial processing renders it sterile which reduces the risk of infection when brewing.
 Just make sure it has no preservatives, because yeast doesn’t like preservatives.

 The ingredients you’ll need are: